 When to worry and what to do next

 Ask your teenager directly if they are thinking about suicide, e.g. “Are you thinking about suicide?”
-If they say yes, take your child seriously and get help.
+If they say yes, take your teen seriously and get help.
 If you don’t get the help you need – keep trying until you do.
-Young people have told us that the worst thing about feeling suicidal and trying to get help is not being believed by their parent or a health professional.
+Young people have told us that the worst thing about feeling suicidal and trying to get help is not being believed by their parent or carer, or a health professional.

 It’s important to remember that recovery is possible and helping your child be well again is the aim.

-For information on how to communicate about suicide effectively and how and where to get help if you’re concerned about your child, see our Things to Try.
+For information on how to communicate about suicide effectively and how and where to get help if you’re concerned about your child, see our Things to try.

 If you want to speak to someone about what’s going on, you can get support from the Suicide Call Back Service on 1300 65 94 67.

 Parentline Australia also offers free telephone counselling for parents and carers.
 Find your state’s Parentline number here.